202468247/mohan-final-project/README.md

 [Business Rules]

-- Public has access to services without discount.
+- Public can view services without discount.
+No registration needed.
-- Only the clients who signed up has discount.
+- Only the clients who registered has discount and request for services.
 - Clients and Service Providers score points based on history.
 High score clients and Service providers has better discount and got priorities for services.
 ______________________________________________________________________________________________________________